emrekrt1655/simple-evernote-clone-with-firebase/README.md

 # In this project i aimed to a simple evernote app.
-I used firebase for database.
+I used firebase for database and redux for state management.
 You can make CRUD operation and also you can add the notes to the fav.

 REACT_APP_API_KEY=
 REACT_APP_AUTH_DOMAIN=